harperjamie/hrpr/_notes/80 Topics/Movies.md

 ---
 category: MOC
 title: Movies
-description: Explore my Digital Garden of evolving notes on diverse categorys, waiting to bloom over time.
+description: A log of movies that I have watched.
-permalink: /notes
+permalink: /movies
-cat-value: Notes
+cat-value: Movies
-category-order: 1
+category-order: 6
-group-by: none
+group-by: month
 ---